-Rajesh Chandy holds the Tony and Maureen Wheeler Chair in Entrepreneurship and is a Professor of Marketing at London Business School.
+Rajesh Chandy is the Academic Director of the Wheeler Institute for Business and Development.
+He holds the Tony and Maureen Wheeler Chair in Entrepreneurship and is a Professor and Area Chair in the Marketing Subject Area at London Business School.
+He also serves as Academic Director of the Market Driving Strategies executive education course at London Business School.

 Much of Chandy’s current research is at the intersection of business, innovation, entrepreneurship, and development.
 His recent projects have covered the impact of business skills among micro-entrepreneurs in South Africa, novel financing approaches in Ghana, property rights in slums in Egypt, innovation among farmers in India, highways and private education expenditures in India, and using big data for development outcomes.

 Chandy is an Area Editor for the Entrepreneurship and Innovation area at Management Science, and is a member of the advisory board of the Journal of Marketing.
 Chandy’s research and publications have received several awards, including the Mahajan Award for Lifetime Contributions to Marketing Strategy Research, the ISMS Practice Prize for research that contributes most to the practice of marketing, the Journal of Marketing Harold Maynard Award for contributions to marketing theory and thought, the AMA TechSIG Award for the best article on Technology and Innovation (twice), and the Gerald E. Hills Award for the Best Paper on Entrepreneurial Marketing.
 He has also received the AMA Early Career Award for contributions to marketing strategy research, and has been named an MSI Young Scholar, among other awards.
 Fortune magazine described Chandy’s findings on innovation as "an unorthodox and bracing set of management principles."